-Sharding is not automatic in MongoDB since a Replica Set has to be manually converted to Sharded Cluster.
+Sharding is not automatic in MongoDB because a Replica Set has to be manually converted to Sharded Cluster.
 On the other hand, YugabyteDB automatically shards data in any cluster of any size.

-Fault-tolerance for a given shard is similar in both systems since both rely on Raft consensus protocol for fast primary/leader election.
+Fault-tolerance for a given shard is similar in both systems because both rely on Raft consensus protocol for fast primary/leader election.